-Where applicable, a certified written appraisal from a qualified independent appraiser at least once every three years; development properties are carried at cost
+For direct property, a certified written appraisal from a qualified independent appraiser at least once every year or every three years if the gross asset value is less than 0.25% of Plan assets; development properties are carried at cost.
+Each fund manager, at least annually, will use a standard valuation methodology generally accepted in the market.